PhornSeavmeng/efanew-showcase/README.md

 **Proprietary Software – All Rights Reserved**

-This repository and the showcased system are the intellectual property of **Parikshit Gorain**.
+This repository and the showcased system are the intellectual property of
+**Parikshit Gorain**.

 ❌ You may NOT:
-- Copy source code
+- Copy or reproduce the source code
-- Rebuild the system
+- Rebuild or redeploy the system
-- Deploy similar implementations
+- Create derivative works
-- Use commercially or non-commercially
+- Use commercially or non-commercially without permission

 ✅ You MAY:
 - View the live demo
 - Review screenshots
-- Request authorized access
+- Request authorized usage or collaboration

-📩 **For licensing, collaboration, or authorized usage:**
+📩 **For licensing, collaboration, or authorized deployment:**
 Email: **parikshitgorain@yahoo.com**

 ---